olilarkin/awesome-musicdsp/README.md

 - [Cockos Reaper](http://reaper.fm) - In my opinion Reaper is "the programmer's DAW".
 Whilst it might not be as immediate as some other DAWs, for anyone who wants to try anything experimental in terms of music technology, Reaper is a great place to do it.
 This is most obvious to me in the area of spatial audio.
 Reaper supports up to 64 channels per bus/track - that means you can do 7th order ambisonics in Reaper (since a long time ago).
 Protools and Nuendo have recently announced 3rd order Ambisonics support (16 channel buses).
 7 > 3.
 Reaper includes its own scriptable assembly language "JS" (which stands for JesuSonic NOT JavaScript).
 This can really come in handy for quick custom plug-ins.
 It also has great metering and visualisation utility plug-ins written with JS.
 - [Mathworks Matlab](https://www.mathworks.com/products/matlab.html) - Matlab is a great piece of software, even if open source alternatives such as Octave and Python + ... are equally capable.
 The audio systems toolbox allows you to build VST plug-ins directly from Matlab.
-Although it's buried deep in the application, you'll find that Matlab uses both WDL-OL and JUCE to provide its plug-in functionality.
+Although it's buried deep in the application, you'll find that Matlab audio systems toolbox uses both WDL-OL and JUCE to provide its plug-in functionality.
-- [Cycling 74' Max] - Max is a great environment to use for prototyping audio plug-ins.
+- [Cycling '74 Max](https://cycling74.com/) - Max is a great environment to use for prototyping audio plug-ins.
 There are just so many options for integrating different technologies, I highly recommend it - even if nowadays most of the max patches I make only include a few objects!

+___

 Oli Larkin 2018
 www.olilarkin.co.uk

 ## License